leric2/GROMORA-harmo/scripts/calibration/README.md

-#GROSOM Calibration routines
+# GROSOM Calibration routines

 ## Summary
-Routines for the calibration of GROMOS and SOMORA spectra around 142Ghz.
-Calibration include the reading of raw (level0) data, its conversion to 10 mintues mean brightness temperature observations (level1a) and its integration on an hourly basis (level1b) for future O3 retrievals.
+Routines for the calibration and integration of GROMOS and SOMORA data.

+It includes the reading of raw (level0) data, its calibration to level 1a (calibrated spectra) and its integration to level 1b (integrated spectra).

+Documentation can be found in the dedicated [documentation](GROSOM-harmo/documentation) folder.

 Author:
 Eric Sauvageat, IAP, 2020

-## Raw data

-## Inputs

-## Outputs

-## Documentation